agreif/phx-hive-record/README.md

 # Hive-Record Web-App

-A small web application to manage beehive inspection recors for beekeepers.
+A small web application to manage beehive inspection records for beekeepers.

 Written in Elixir/Phoenix with RiotJS for DOM manipulation and UIkit as the frontend.

 # Live-Demo
-This project is currently under a very active development, but you can see a Live-demo here:
+This project is currently under a very active development, but you can see a live-demo here:

 [See Live-Demo Here](https://phx-hiverec.greif-it.de/)